-To configure RIPv2 in RIPv1 compatibility mode, set multicast to DISABLE.
+To configure RIPv2 in RIPv1 compatibility mode, set multicast to disable, and set version to both.

 Default

 The RIP router can listen and supply a default route, usually represented as 0.0.0.0 in the routing table.
 When a router does not have an explicit route to a destination network in its routing table, it uses the default route to forward those packets.